jlegatheaux/RC2020-assignments/assignment-4/README.md

 	System.out.println(" sent "+countSent+" packet(s)"+" / received "+countReceived+" packet(s)");
 }
 ```
-The code below shows the method `flood_packet()` which is used by the ´ControlAlgorithm´ of all switching nodes of the previous assignements to forward packets not directly addressed to them.
+The code below shows the method `flood_packet()` which is used by the ´ControlAlgorithm´ of switching nodes that perform floodings.
+In fact, in the previous assignments switching nodes only used this method to forward non locally adresseded packets, since all the networks used in the examples were all trees.

 ```java
 private void flood_packet (int now, Packet p, int iface) {